L’chaim v’l’vracha is a good Hebrew phrase. It is often used as a toast, less often as a verdict in a trial.

 He asked me how his road was since the county had bladed it, and I told him it was smooth and that they’d not gone too deep with the blading and that he still had plenty of gravel.
 Then he said that he thought the mail had come earlier and I said that I was sure it had, but it wasn’t me this time.
 I like to come here at the end of my day and park for a while, I told him, and is that okay with you if I do that?
 He smiled and nodded and I do believe that he knows how special it is back around the curve where the chestnut trees are.

 We talked about chestnuts a bit, and I told him about the last time we had visited; it was when he and his boys had the crop spread out for sorting last October.
 257 five-pound bags, he told me, was what they’d gathered.
 You have to pick them one at a time, he told me, and he smiled again.
 Then as if to change the subject he told me to walk behind the barn and look at his tomatoes back there.
 Squash too.
-And pumpkins which ain’t of any use he was saying as I walked behind the barn and crossed the small bridge.
-His dog was my buddy by now and here he came too, dragging his leash toward me.
-And he did get that scratch behind his ears again as he followed me back to where Ray stood with his walker.
+And pumpkins which “ain’t of no use” he was saying as I walked behind the barn and crossed the small bridge.
+His dog was my buddy by now and here she came too, dragging her leash toward me.
+And she did get that scratch behind her ears again as she followed me back to where Ray stood with his walker.
 Ray’s dog is like Ray is, not at all needy, but appreciative of good company and an occasional pat on the head.
 I made certain that both the two stalwarts received that from me before I had to move on.
 I’ll see you again soon, Ray . . .
 I was hoping, as I drove away circling around onto Harmony Road.

 Today, at the end of the day, I was back at Ray’s.
 My radio was on, and just as the front of my truck passed the third chestnut tree and I looked to my right, this began playing: